 I called Discovery Honda and asked for the nicest Sales person and they passed me to Chelsea.
 I said that I had a CarCost report (she knew all about it), I said I am offering 3% over the wholesale price.
 After a couple of minutes she called back and said Discovery would accept that price.
 I picked it up that afternoon, the dealership did push for the extended warranty, paint finish, and underbody and $310 for mats and $75 for locking nuts on wheels.
 I said no to everything and was in and out in one-half hour.
 Please say Doug T. sent you!

 I loved the whole process, thanks for making car buying easier!

 reported on Monday, January 17, 2011

 Buying a 2010 Honda CR-V, and saving $1500 off of MSRP.

 I was so pleased the way my purchase of the Civic was handled, I decided to trade in our Subaru (10 years old) for a CRV.
 Again, great service, a good experience.
 Although I am female I did not feel the least bit intimidated as I had done my homework.

 Leasing a 2010 Honda Civic Sdn, and saving $5000 off of MSRP.

 Buying a 2009 Honda Civic Sdn, and saving $2000 off of MSRP.

-I asked for a quote by email and rec''d a quote lower then my starting price.
-Dealer automatically gave all rebates you mentioned plus an additional $500 off for getting a manual trans.
-Received a fair value for my trade in as well.
+I asked for a quote by email and received a quote lower then my starting price.
+The dealer automatically gave all rebates you mentioned plus an additional $500 off for getting a manual trans.
+I received a fair value for my trade in as well.